Cubic crystal system: Bravais lattices

 The primitive cubic lattice (cP) consists of one lattice point on each corner of the cube; this means each simple cubic unit cell has in total one lattice point.
-Each atom at a lattice point is then shared equally between eight adjacent cubes, and the unit cell therefore contains in total one atom (1/8 × 8).
+Each atom at a lattice point is then shared equally between eight adjacent cubes, and the unit cell therefore contains in total one atom (1/8 × 8) The associated tesselation is trivially the cubic honeycomb.

 The body-centered cubic lattice (cI) has one lattice point in the center of the unit cell in addition to the eight corner points.
 It has a net total of two lattice points per unit cell (1/8 × 8 + 1).
+The corresponding shape is the rhombic dodecahedral honeycomb or hexakis cubic honeycomb.